Papal States: Middle ages to early modern era

+Napoleonic era

 In 1792 the Papal army had a mere 5,000 regular soldiers for a state that controlled most of Central Italy.
 In theory this could be augmented by 80,000 reserves and citizen-militia, though nowhere near as many were actually called up at any point.
 Control over the military was divided among the Commissioner of Arms (most troops), the Treasurer General (the customs guards and garrisons beyond Lazio), the Secretary of the Consulta (a handful of personnel), and the Master of the Apostolic Palace (the palace guard).
 Each commander jealously guarded his powers, and the army was restricted to performing the duties of ceremonial honor guard, fortress garrison, border patrol, customs police, coastal surveillance, and law enforcement.
 Beyond actions against corsairs, bandits, and marauders, the most recent military action had been in 1739, when a papal estate in Romagna had utilized 500 men to invade San Marino over a legal dispute.
 The navy consisted of only three galleys, two coastal corvettes, and a handful of lighter vessels.
 When Napoleon's Army of Italy launched its first invasion of papal territory in 1796, units in their path surrendered or deserted at the first appearance of the French, and Romagna was ceded to the French Republic without a fight.
 At the emperor's encouragement, the Papal States revoked the cession and attempted to force the issue with a newly-built army of 10,000 men, thinking the French would be too busy fighting the Imperials to respond.
 Imperial officer Michelangelo Alessandro Colli-Marchi was also made commander-in-chief of the Papal army in hopes he could restore quality.
 Instead, the French invaded again in 1797–1798 after defeating the Imperial (Austrian and Piedmontese) armies in the Italian campaign of 1796–1797.
 The Papal troops, who never expected to actually fight a serious French presence, were quickly routed and the entire territory of the papacy was occupied by the French Republic.